 These are simple to make and look totally fancypants.
 If you dislike raw red onion, simply give them a quick saute in a tiny amount of olive oil before mixing them into the Tofutti or leave them out altogether.
 The recipe below makes 6 purses and could easily be doubled or tripled.

-Whip together in a small bowl the Tofutti cream cheese, onion and capers.
+- Whip together in a small bowl the Tofutti cream cheese, onion and capers.
 Set aside.
-Cut the fillo dough into 5X5 inch squares to make about 25 sheets.
+Cut the fillo dough into 5X5 inch squares to make about 25-30 sheets.
 They tear easily, so make some extra sheets just in case.

-Assemble the purses by laying down one layer of fillo dough.
+- Assemble the purses by laying down one layer of fillo dough.
 Top that with another layer and brush lightly, using a pastry brush, some of the earth balance.
 Lay another sheet on top of that, and then another, brushing on that a thin layer of earth balance.

 - Preheat your oven to 375 degrees.
 In a small saucepan, bring some water to a boil and add the chives.
 Immediately turn off the heat and run the chives under cold water.
 Set aside.

-Place your beggars purses in the oven for about 15 minutes, or until the tops are golden brown.
+- Place your beggars purses in the oven for about 15 minutes, or until the tops are golden brown.
 Once they are done, let them rest for about 10 minutes.
 Remove the twine gently with scissors.

 - Tie the end of two chives together to make one long strand and use to tie off the tops of the purses.
 Serve at room temperature.